 Absent in these discussions is the voice of Syrian refugees.
-Do refugees want to go back to Syria?
-And if so, when and how?
-What are the conditions that predict the return of refugees?
-With support from Innovations for Poverty Action’s Peace & Recovery Program, IPL researchers conducted a representative survey of 3,000 Syrian refugees in Lebanon to learn about their return intentions.
+Do they want to go back to Syria?
+If so, when and under what conditions?
+What factors predict the return of refugees?
+Researchers at the Immigration Policy Lab (IPL) conducted a representative survey of 3,000 Syrian refugees in Lebanon in 2019 to learn about their return intentions.

-Between August and October 2019, researchers carried out in-person interviews with more than 3,000 Syrian refugees across Lebanon.
-The research team recruited a representative sample of Syrians in Lebanon, meaning that the survey data enables the researchers to draw conclusions about the full population of Syrians in the country.
-The research team asked heads of household a series of questions related to their return intentions, their living conditions in Lebanon, the conditions in their places of origin in Syria, and the locations of their networks of family and friends.
+Between August and October 2019, IPL researchers carried out in-person survey interviews with more than 3,000 Syrian refugees across Lebanon.
+The team recruited a representative sample of Syrians in Lebanon, meaning the survey data enables the researchers to draw conclusions about the full population of Syrians in the country.
+In surveys, a head of household was asked a series of questions related to their return intentions, living conditions in Lebanon, conditions in their places of origin in Syria, and the locations of their family and friends.

 Roughly 60–70 percent of respondents said they rely on Syrians in Lebanon and in Syria to learn about conditions in Syria.
 This is followed by transnational media and social media, which approximately 20 percent said they use to learn about conditions in Syria.
 Official Syrian media was used by just over 10 percent of Syrians in Lebanon.
 Finally, UNHCR and NGO announcements were used by around 5 percent of Syrians to learn about conditions at home.